Holiday rentals in Penrith

 Farmers from the area once brought their wares to town via horse and cart using alleys that led to courtyards for stabling.
 Today, these alleys and courtyards are occupied by pubs, cafes, and restaurants that take advantage of the local produce.
 The town offers plenty of shopping opportunities, including market stalls, big-name high street brands, independent craft galleries, and boutiques.

-Top things to do in Penrith
+What are the top things to do in Penrith?

 Penrith Town Trails